t-koba-96/skill-assessment/README.md

 ### Checkpoints

-- Model weights
+- Model weights and records
-  - For default, trained model weights are saved to [./ckpt/models](./ckpt/models)
+  - For default, trained model weights & socre records are saved to [./ckpt/results](./ckpt/results)
   - Change the save directory if you want by changing the ckpt_path in [arg_file](./args/origin.yaml)
   - The best score is saved as (best_score_ ... .ckpt).
   - Also the best score results are saved as csv files.